pkp/ui-library/src/docs/pages/contributing.md

 </script>
 ```

-To create multiple examples for a component, import additional `Example*` components and add them to the `examples` data object.
+Import more `Preview*` components and add them to the `examples` array if you want more than one example.

-If this is a new component, you will need to add a route to `/src/router.js`:
+Add a route to the component in `/src/router.js`:

 ```js
 ...